 Australia is the world's 13th largest economy.
-Australia has one of the highest levels of per capita GDP in the world and is ranked sixth for median wealth per adult according to Credit Suisse's 2019 Global Wealth Report.
+Australia has one of the highest levels of per capita GDP in the world and is ranked first for median wealth per adult according to Credit Suisse's 2020 Global Wealth Report.
 Prior to the onset of COVID-19 the Australian economy recorded 29 years of consecutive economic growth.
-The Australian economy contracted by seven percent during the first half of 2020.
-A recovery in economic activity is underway across the country but is proceeding at an uneven pace due to continued outbreaks and associated lockdowns in some states.
 Australia implemented strong restrictions to COVID-19 and has had one of the lowest rates of infections globally.
+The economic recovery had been well under way and much stronger than expected but has been slowed by outbreaks of the Delta variant and additional lockdowns in several states.
+The Reserve Bank of Australia forecasts that the economy will rebound towards the end of 2021 as restrictions ease, as it has from previous lockdowns.